spdx/spdx-3-model/specmark.md

     For instance, use `json` for JSON, `yaml` for YAML, and `text` for plain text.
 This ensures correct syntax highlighting and improves readability.

-    For example, start a code block for JSON data with this markup:
+    For example, start a JSON code block with this markup:

     ```markdown
     ```json
     ```

-    Here's an example of a code block with a specified language and syntax
+    A code block with a specified language will be rendered with syntax
-    highlighting:
+    highlighting, appearing as follows:

     ```json
     {